 This 12-hour course is available for females ages 13 and up.
 During the classes, students can expect discussions about existing dangers and explanations of several self-defense techniques suitable for women of all ages and abilities, while having the opportunity to participate in hands-on practice and training simulations.The class is designed to give practical responses to women during various levels of confrontation, from passive verbal comments to severe aggressive acts.
 The cost per attendee is $40 and can be paid during the first session of the class.

 *The RAD Womens' Basic Self-Defense Course is a prerequisite for all other courses.* For more information on R.A.D., visit http://www.rad-systems.com.

 This 8-hour course covers the use of a Kubaton as a self-defense option.
 The Kubaton, when attached to a set of keys, doubles as a keychain and also as a tool that can be used for self-defense.
 Students have the opportunity to learn several easy techniques from certified instructors and then put them into practice with hands-on exercises.
 The cost per attendee is $25 and can be paid during the first session of the class; each attendee will receive a Kubaton to use in the class.

-Officer Andrew Noblett, a native of North Fulton, serves as the Milton Police Department's Community Outreach Officer.
+Officer Chad West, a native of North Alabama, serves as the Milton Police Department’s Community Outreach Officer.

-As the community outreach officer, he oversees the Milton Citizens' Police Academy each Fall and the Milton Police Explorers Program, along with coordinating the RAD Womens' Self Defense Courses and the P.R.I.D.E.
-Teen Driving Safety Program.
+As the community outreach officer, West oversees the Milton Citizens' Police Academy and the Milton Police Explorers Program, along with coordinating the RAD Womens' Self Defense Courses and the Alive at 25 Driving Safety Program.
 He is also responsible for addressing citizen issues and concerns and speaking to neighborhood groups about crime prevention.

-If you would like to get in contact with Noblett and learn about any of our community programs please e-mail him at firstname.lastname@example.org or call him at 678-242-2527.
+If you would like to get in contact with Officer West and learn about any of our community programs, please e-mail him at firstname.lastname@example.org or call 678.242.2527.